 The Energy and Petrochemical industries are constantly battling with the effects thermal cycling has on valves and pumps in a variety of applications.
 Harsh environments, high pressures, and drastic temperature cycles are challenges when trying to keep a line sealed and safe.

-Alloy-16 is the only metal in the world that shrinks when heated, and expands when cooled.
+ALLVAR Alloys are the only metals in the world that shrinks when heated, and expands when cooled.
 This means it does the exact opposite of any other metal.

-A titanium alloy, Alloy-16 offers a -16 ppm/℃ Coefficient of Thermal Expansion (CTE) at 20°C and has working temperatures from cryogenic to 100℃
+A titanium alloy, ALLVAR Alloy offers a Coefficient of Thermal Expansion (CTE) down to -30 ppm/°C at 20°C and has working temperatures from cryogenic to 100℃

 Like other Titanium Alloys, it is lighter weight, non-corrosive, and has mechanical properties in line with what you would expect from a Titanium based metal.